Entanglement-assisted quantum feedback control: Abstract

 \section{Abstract}

-The great advantage of quantum metrology relies on the effective use of entanglement, which indeed allows us to achieve strictly better estimation performance over the so-called standard quantum limit.
-In this paper, we study an analogous strategy utilizing entanglement in a feedback control problem and show that, in the problem of cooling a nano-mechanical oscillator, it indeed can lower the control cost function below the limit attainable by the standard control method.
+The main advantage of quantum metrology relies on the effective use of entanglement, which indeed allows us to achieve strictly better estimation performance over the standard quantum limit.
+In this paper, we propose an analogous method utilizing entanglement for the purpose of feedback control.
+The system considered is a general linear dynamical quantum system, where the control goal can be systematically formulated as a linear quadratic Gaussian control problem based on the quantum Kalman filtering method; in this setting, an entangled input probe field is effectively used to reduce the estimation error and accordingly the control cost function.
+In particular, we show that, in the problem of cooling an opto-mechanical oscillator, the entanglement-assisted feedback control can lower the stationary occupation number of the oscillator below the limit attainable by the controller with a coherent probe field and furthermore beats the controller with an optimized squeezed probe field.